jnozzi/cocoadev.com/markdown/DoesDelegateExist.md

 Haha, I basically wanted to test for specific features of the OS, but I suppose platform versioning would work - I was just thinking there might be a specific function to do the trick (but it sounds like there isn't).

-Is there an easier way to find the OS version with Cocoa than what exists on the General/DeterminingOSVersion page?
+Is there an easier way to find the OS version with Cocoa than what exists on the DeterminingOSVersion page?

 ----